Kickstarter darling EcoFlow Delta battery generator is not what it seems – TechCrunch

-The Delta EcoFlow is a new battery generator available on Kickstarter with incredible claimed features.
+The EcoFlow Delta is a new battery generator available on Kickstarter with incredible features claimed.
 Most are true, some are not.

-Device like the Delta offer incredible battery storage capacity.
+Devices like the Delta offer incredible battery storage capacity.
 Designed for more than just recharging phones and tablets, these can run refrigerators, pumps, power tools and medical equipment.
 They’re great for emergencies, camping and general use where power is not available.
-Similar devices have been on the market for some years so I was eager to verify EcoFlow’s claims.
+Similar devices have been on the market for some years, so I was eager to verify EcoFlow’s claims.

 The EcoFlow Delta can recharge from a wall outlet to 80% in an hour.
 It’s amazing.
 The GoalZero Yeti battery of a similar size takes 25 hours.
 This capability means the Delta can be used and then reused more than competitors.

-The device is currently on Kickstarter where it quickly acquired over $2 million from over 2,000 backers.
+The device is currently on Kickstarter, where it quickly acquired more than $2 million from over 2,000 backers.
 The device’s features listed on the Kickstarter page are clear, but after testing a pre-production unit, I found several of these advertised capabilities and features misleading or false.

 The Delta is the latest product from EcoFlow.
 The company’s founder, Eli Harris, says it’s “The world’s strongest battery generator.”
-I found the Delta to be a competent battery generator with similar capabilities to competitors but it’s hampered by loud fans.
+I found the Delta to be a competent battery generator with similar capabilities to competitors, but it’s hampered by loud fans.

 In short, if you need a battery generator that can recharge much faster than others, the Delta is a great option.
 Otherwise, the GoalZero Yeti makes more sense for most people.

 Battery generators are a safe and more portable option than their gas counterparts.
-There are no harmful fumes or fuel allowing them to be used indoors, nearer the appliances or tools.
+There are no harmful fumes or fuel, allowing them to be used indoors, nearer the appliances or tools.
 Most often (though not with the Delta) they’re silent, too, making them perfect for a camping or hunting companion.

 In real-world operation, this quick recharge time could come in handy.
 Say, on a construction site or in an emergency incident where power is still available, but out of reach of an extension cord — situations where loud gas generators are generally used.
 While the Delta is louder than other battery generators, it is not as loud as a gas generator.

 The Delta battery comes packaged with a warning that the battery must be fully charged before use.
 I generally ignore warnings, but I followed this one and immediately plugged it in.
-Instantly, fans whirled to life and the screen popped on displaying the current charge levels and how long it would take to get to 100%.
+Instantly, fans whirled to life and the screen popped on, displaying the current charge levels and how long it would take to get to 100%.
 The Delta was at 30% and would take 45 minutes to fully recharge.
-It worked as advertised and 45 minutes later the battery was at 100%.
+It worked as advertised, and 45 minutes later the battery was at 100%.

 Recharging the Delta battery was a noisy affair.
 The fans are loud and continue to run after the battery is fully charged.
 Compared to a GoalZero Yeti, this was a shock.
-The Yeti is silent where the Delta is not.
+The Yeti is silent, where the Delta is not.
 I keep a Yeti 1400 in my basement, plugged in and ready to use.
-But with the Delta, even when the battery is fully charged, loud fans still run presumably to keep the unit cool.
-EcoFlow says the shelf life on the Delta is over a year where the GoalZero Yeti is six months.
+But with the Delta, even when the battery is fully charged, loud fans still run, presumably to keep the unit cool.
+EcoFlow says the shelf life on the Delta is over a year, where the GoalZero Yeti is six months.
 To me, I would rather have the battery constantly plugged into power so I know it’s ready to go when needed.

 The Delta recharges without an AC power inverter (a power brick); it uses the same sort of cable as a desktop PC.
 The company says by passing through the inverter directly, the Delta can increase charging speed to more than 10 times the traditional AC to DC adapter cable.
 This also means it’s easier to replace a lost charging cable.